embercsi/ember-csi/README.md

 The only role that has been tested at the moment is the default one, where Controller and Node servicer are executed in the same service (`CSI_MODE=all`), and other modes are expected to have issues at the moment.

-The X_CSI_SYSTEM_FILES variable should point to a tar/tar.gz/tar.bz2 file, whose contents will be extracted into '/' of the Ember CSI driver container.
-An operator/administrator with privilege access must create the archive before starting the pods.
-Care must be taken not to overwrite the container files that may be critical to its startup.
+The X_CSI_SYSTEM_FILES variable should point to a tar/tar.gz/tar.bz2 file accessible in the Ember CSI driver's filesystem.
+The contents of the archive will be extracted into '/'.
+A trusted user such as an operator/administrator with privileged access must create the archive before starting the driver.

 e.g.